unwantedfriedchicken/rpgmakermz-plugins/source/UFCTowerDefense/README.md

 This is used for configuration and initialize the mode make it parallel if you want current map have tower defense mode

+### **Cache Tower Defense**

+This plugin command will cache image.load that used by tower defense For example if this not called when buying tower in shop, the sprite will not get displayed for first time
+This plugin is not needed if you already call plugin TowerDefense.Config

 ### **Disable Tower Defense**

 This will disable & destroy any tower defense mode,